IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 The Incorporate Authorization Token transactions use an authorization token to indicate that this transaction is authorized.
-This token can be obtained by means of the Get Authorization Token, or by other methods.
+This token can be obtained by means of the Get Authorization Token [ITI-72], or by other methods.

+The OAuth 2 framework [RFC6749] defines multiple methods for obtaining a token, with a different set of message exchanges.
+The method chosen is foreseen project-specific, as it depends on the deployment scenario (e.g., web applications running on web browser, smartphone apps, medical devices) and on the authorization server policies.
+In fact, to obtain a token the client may also be requested to use some form of user authentication (e.g.,[RFC 6749, Section 4.1.1], [RFC 7521], [RFC 7522], [RFC 7523]).

 Autonomous devices like patient monitors may have difficulty using the Get Authorization Token transaction.
 These machines often require